informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 ### Desirable Temporal Properties

-Instead of the limited termination properties [FS-VC-ALL-CORR-TERM] and [FS-VC-ALL-CORR-NONABORT], a fault-tolerant solution shall satisfy the following two properties:
+Instead of the limited termination properties [FS-VC-ALL-CORR-LIVE] and [FS-VC-ALL-CORR-NONABORT], a fault-tolerant solution shall satisfy the following two properties: